 - perfect for birthday parties and it's loved by vegans and nonvegans alike!

-- Flour - white flour or a white gluten-free flour mix works the best and will give you the whitest cake.
+- Flour – white all-purpose flour or a white gluten-free flour mix works the best and will give you the whitest cake.
 (Add a tsp of xanthan gum if using gluten-free flour mix).

 - Baking Soda - to make the cake rise.